CONIFA No Limits Mediterranean Futsal Cup

-The CONIFA No Limits Mediterranean Futsal Cup is an international fustal football tournament organized by CONIFA, an umbrella association for states, minorities, stateless peoples and regions unaffiliated with FIFA.
+The CONIFA No Limits Mediterranean Futsal Cup is an international futsal football tournament organized by CONIFA, an umbrella association for states, minorities, stateless peoples and regions unaffiliated with FIFA.

 Editions

 Sanremo 2021

-On August 26, 2021, CONIFA announced that the first edition of the CONIFA South America Football Cup would take place in Sanremo, Italy and feature 6 teams (County of Nice, Elba, Sardinia, Sicily, Seborga, Terra Brigasca).
+On August 26, 2021, CONIFA announced that the first edition of the CONIFA No Limits Mediterranean Futsal Cup would take place in Sanremo, Italy, and feature 6 teams (County of Nice, Elba, Sardinia, Sicily, Seborga, Terra Brigasca).
 The tournament was played in two groups of three and the top team from each group advanced to final.
 Second top team in the group advanced to third-place match.
 County of Nice won the first edition of the tournament.